We are committed to protecting the privacy of all individuals using this website and our services

 (a) end the contract [and apply our cancellation policy in Clause 15.1 as compensation for the costs we will incur as a result (see Clause 8.1(b)); and/or

 6.5 Reasons we may suspend your health assessment.
 We may have to suspend your health assessment for various reasons including to:

 (a) deal with technical problems or make minor technical changes;

 7.2 What happens if you have good reason for ending the contract.
-If you are ending the contract for a reason set out at (a) to (e) below the contract will end immediately and we will refund you in full for any services which have not been provided or have not been properly provided.
+If you are ending the contract for a reason set out at (a) to (e) below the contract will end immediately and we will refund you in full for any health assessments which have not been provided or have not been properly provided.
 The relevant reasons are:

 7.3 What happens if you end the contract without a good reason.
 If you are not ending the contract for one of the reasons set out in Clause 7.2, the contract will end immediately but we may retain your deposit and apply our cancellation policy as compensation for the costs we will incur as a result of your ending the contract.